vinaykanigicherla/fasttext_embeddings_helper/README.md

 ### Hyperparameter Tuning
 Hyperparameters are tuned using a grid search, where the best combination of values is selected based on the MRR and Recall@10 metrics the model achieves on the provided analogies dataset.
 The training file provided must be a data file which is an appropriate input to a FastText model.
 The analogies file provided must be a CSV file have four columns.
-Assuming these columns respectively are A, B, C, and D, each row must be an example of the analogy A:B = C:D. Trained models and their respective prediction files are saved to their own folders.
+Assuming these columns respectively are A, B, C, and D, each row must be an example of the analogy A:B = C:D. Trained models and their respective prediction files are saved to their own folders within the hyperparameter tuning save folder.
 All runs are logged to `logs.txt`, hyperparameters that yield the best MRR are saved to `best_hyperparameters_mrr.yaml`, and hyperparameters that yield the best Recall@10 are saved to `best_hyperparameters_recall.yaml`,

 To tune hyperparameters, providing path to training data file and analogies data file is required:
 ```